devdigital/Dawn/README.md

 1. Install the [Dawn.WebApi](https://www.nuget.org/packages/Dawn.WebApi/) NuGet package.
 2. Create ordered *IWebApiBootstrapTask* tasks for each step of your API bootstrapping process.
-3. Bootstrap from your API OWIN bootstrapping task with the *WebApiBootstrapper*, providing an instance of an *HttpConfiguration*.
+3. Bootstrap from your API OWIN bootstrapping task with the *WebApiBootstrapper*, providing an instance of an *HttpConfiguration* and task collection.

 **Example API Bootstrapper**